-We are delivering the Policy in the Sta are the laws that govern the Policy.
-The law. ate of Michigan.
-The law his Policy also complies s of the State of Michigan with all applicable federal SNN06100-RX08E551, effective 1/1/22 [5] Individual Policy
+We are delivering the Policy in the State are the laws that govern the Policy.
+This law. of Michigan.
+The la Policy also complie lws of the State of Michigan es with all applicable federal SNN12000-RX08E551, effective 1/1/23 [5] Individual Policy